Benedikt1992/PTCP/README.md

 After checking out the repo, run `bundle install` to install dependencies.
 Then, run `rake test` to run the tests.
 Run `bundle exec ptcp` to use the gem in this directory, ignoring other installed copies of this gem.

 To install this gem onto your local machine, run `bundle exec rake install`.
-To build an windows exe cutable run `rake exe`.
+To build an windows executable run `rake exe`.

 ~~To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).~~